OmarMedhat884/Doctorly-Healthcare-App/README.md

 # Doctorly-Healthcare-Web-Mobile-Application
-Doctorly is an all-encompassing healthcare web and mobile application that links patients with physicians.
-It offers functionalities such as doctor appointments, scheduling, patient record management, and secure communication, all crafted with a scalable architecture and contemporary UI/UX.d
+Doctorly is a fully integrated healthcare web and mobile platform that facilitates seamless interaction between patients and physicians.
+The system delivers core functionalities including appointment booking, scheduling management, electronic patient records, and secure communication.
+All features are supported by a scalable system architecture and a refined, modern UI/UX design.
 ---
+# **Team Members**
 1) Marwa Mohamed Basiouny Mohamed Basiouny

 2) Basmla Mohamed Saleh Eid